-- 1. The frequency of follow-up visits is determined by the individual needs of the woman and an assessment of risks.
-The frequency and regularity of scheduled prenatal visits should be sufficient to enable practitioners to accomplish the following: - o Assess the well-being of the woman and her fetus - o Provide ongoing, timely and relevant prenatal education - Complete recommended health screening studies and review results - o Detect medical and psychosocial complications and institute indicated intervention - Reassure the woman
+- 1. The frequency of follow-up visits is determined by the individual needs of the woman mother and an assessment of risks.
+The frequency and regularity of scheduled prenatal visits should be sufficient to enable practitioners to accomplish the following: - Assess the well-being of the mother and her fetus - o Provide ongoing, timely and relevant prenatal education - o Complete recommended health screening studies and review results - Detect medical and psychosocial complications and institute indicated intervention - Provide reassurance and support